ICI3D/DAIDD/preparation/index.md

 ### 2. Pre-assigned reading

-All of the pre-assigned readings are available in the DAIDD 2018 Dropbox folder.
+All of the pre-assigned readings are available in the DAIDD 2018 Dropbox folder. **Please be sure to complete the [pre-clinic quiz](./readingQuiz) by 17:00 on 14 December.**

 #### Required reading